hansonkd/Tino/README.md

 Tino is a framework to remotely call functions.
 It builds both clients and servers.

-Tradidtional APIs are JSON over HTTP.
+Traditional APIs are JSON over HTTP.
 Tino is Msgpack over the Redis Serialization Protocol.
 This makes it go faster, use less bandwidth, and its binary format easier to understand.

 ### Highlights